strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 };
 ```

-Then, depending on the value of this settings, it will render the checkbox:
+Then, depending on the value of these settings, it will render the checkbox:

 ```js
 return tasks.map(task => (